 So, what’s involved in hosting for iGaming platforms and what should online casinos and games aggregators look for from a hosting partner?

 As we discussed in our previous blog, which looks at iGaming infrastructure, latency is crucial for iGaming platforms.
 It’s what ensures players don’t experience a delay when playing a game or placing a bet online.

-Only recently online gambling giant Bet365’s website went down on two separate occasions.
+In 2022, online gambling giant Bet365’s website went down on two separate occasions.
 One took place just after the Aintree Grand National race in the UK with punters unable to withdraw their winnings.
 The other was during a UEFA Champions League football match between Manchester City and Real Madrid.
 While there are no reports of the impact of these outages on Bet365’s bottom line, we can take a guess at possible revenue loss.